-Sigmund Freud believed dreams are a window into our subconscious.
-He believed they reveal a person's:
+Famous psychologist Sigmund Freud believed that dreams are a window into our subconscious and that they reveal a person's:

 - Unconscious desires

-Freud thought dreams were a way for people to satisfy urges and desires that were unacceptable to society.
+Freud thought dreams were a way for people to satisfy urges and desires that weren’t acceptable to society.

-Just as there are varying opinions as to why we dream, there are also different views as to what dreams mean.
+Just as there are different opinions about why we dream, there are different views about what dreams mean.
 Some experts say dreams have no connection to our real emotions or thoughts.
-They are just strange stories that don't relate to normal life.
+They’re just strange stories that don't relate to normal life.

-Others say our dreams may reflect our own underlying thoughts and feelings -- our deepest desires, fears, and concerns, especially recurring dreams.
-By interpreting our dreams, we may be able to gain insight into our lives and ourselves.
-Many people say they have come up with their best ideas while dreaming, so dreams may be a conduit of creativity.
+Others say our dreams may reflect our own thoughts and feelings -- our deepest desires, fears, and concerns, especially dreams that happen over and over.
+By interpreting our dreams, we may gain insight into our lives and ourselves.
+Many people say they’ve come up with their best ideas while dreaming.

-Often people report having similar dreams -- they are being chased, fall off a cliff, or appear in public naked.
-These types of dreams are likely caused by a hidden stress or anxiety.
-While the dreams may be similar, experts say the meaning behind the dream is unique to each person.
+Often, people report having similar dreams: They’re being chased, fall off a cliff, or show up in public naked.
+These types of dreams are probably caused by hidden stress or anxiety.
+The dreams may be similar, but experts say the meaning behind the dream is unique to each person.

-Therefore, many experts say not to rely on books or "dream dictionaries," which give a specific meaning for a specific dream image or symbol.
-The particular reason behind your dream is unique to you.
+Experts say not to rely on books or "dream dictionaries," which give a specific meaning for a specific dream image or symbol.
+The reason behind your dream is unique to you.

 Can Dreams Predict the Future?

-There are many examples of situations where a dream came true or was telling of a future event.
-When you have a dream that then plays out in real life, experts say it is most likely due to:
+Sometimes, dreams come true or tell of a future event.
+When you have a dream that plays out in real life, experts say it’s most likely due to:

 Why Are Dreams Hard to Remember?

 Researchers don't know for sure why dreams are easily forgotten.
-Maybe we are designed to forget our dreams because if we remembered all our dreams, we might not be able to distinguish dreams from real memories.
+Maybe we’re designed to forget our dreams because if we remembered them all, we might not be able to tell dreams from real memories.

-Also, it may be harder to remember dreams because during REM sleep our body may shut down systems in our brain responsible for creating memories.
-We may only remember dreams that occur just before we wake, when certain brain activities have been turned back on.
+Also, it could be harder to remember dreams because during REM sleep, our body may shut down systems in our brain that create memories.
+We may remember only those dreams that happen just before we wake, when certain brain activities are turned back on.

-Some say our minds don't actually forget dreams, we just don't know how to access them.
+Some say it’s not that our minds forget dreams but that we don't know how to access them.
 Dreams may be stored in our memory, waiting to be recalled.
-This notion may explain why you may suddenly remember a dream later in the day -- something may have happened to trigger the memory.
+This may explain why you suddenly remember a dream later in the day: Something may have happened to trigger the memory.

 Tips for Dream Recall

-If you are a sound sleeper and don't wake up until the morning, you are less likely to remember your dreams compared to people who wake up several times in the night.
-But here are some tips that may influence your ability to remember your dreams:
+If you’re a sound sleeper and don't wake up until the morning, you’re less likely to remember your dreams, compared with people who wake up several times in the night.
+Some tips may help you remember your dreams:

 Wake up without an alarm.
-You are more likely to remember your dreams if you wake up naturally than with an alarm.
-Once the alarm goes off, your brain focuses on the annoying sound and turning it off and not your dream.
+You’re more likely to remember your dreams if you wake up naturally than with an alarm.
+Once the alarm goes off, your brain focuses on turning off the annoying sound, not on your dream.

 Remind yourself to remember.
-If you want to remember your dreams and make a conscious decision to do so, you are more likely to remember your dreams in the morning.
+If you make a decision to remember your dreams, you’re more likely to remember them in the morning.
 Before you go to sleep, remind yourself that you want to remember your dream.